Exact Excited-State Functionals of the Asymmetric Hubbard Dimer: Abstract

 \section{Abstract}

-We derive, for the case of the asymmetric Hubbard dimer at half-filling, the exact functional associated with each singlet ground and excited state, using both Levy's constrained search and Lieb's convex formulation.
-While the ground-state functional is, as commonly known, a convex function with respect to the density (or, more precisely, the site occupation), the functional associated with the (highest) doubly-excited state is found to be concave.
-Also, we find that, because the density of the first excited state is non-invertible, its ``functional'' is a partial, multi-valued function composed of one concave and one convex branch that correspond to two separate sets of values of the external potential.
+\textbf{Abstract:} The exact functionals associated with the (singlet) ground and the two singlet excited states of the asymmetric Hubbard dimer at half-filling are calculated using both Levy's constrained search and Lieb's convex formulation.
+While the ground-state functional is, as commonly known, a convex function with respect to the density, the functional associated with the doubly-excited state is found to be concave.
+Also, because the density-potential mapping associated with the first excited state is non-invertible, its ``functional'' is a partial, multi-valued function composed of one concave and one convex branch that correspond to two separate domains of values of the external potential.
+Remarkably, it is found that, although the one-to-one mapping between density and external potential may not apply (as in the case of the first excited state), each state-specific energy and corresponding universal functional are ``functions'' whose derivatives are each other's inverse, just as in the ground state formalism.
 These findings offer insight into the challenges of developing state-specific excited-state density functionals for general applications in electronic structure theory.

-\textit{DFT for ground states.---} Density-functional theory (DFT) is a mature theory built on firm and rigorous mathematical knowledge \cite{Teale_2022}.
-Originally based on the two Hohenberg-Kohn theorems \cite{Hohenberg_1964} --- known as the pillars of DFT --- and its practical Kohn-Sham scheme \cite{Kohn_1965} that makes it the workhorse of electronic structure theory, exact mathematical results and new theoretical developments are usually achieved thanks to Levy's constrained-search formulation \cite{Levy_1979}.
-In particular, the Hohenberg-Kohn variational principle states that, in the case of a ground state, the total energy is given by